american made coffee

 1. Start with Fresh Coffee: Always use freshly roasted beans for tasting.
 Coffee is perishable and begins to lose its flavor over time due to oxidation.
 Fresh beans ensure you experience the coffee's intended aroma and taste profile.
 It’s best to consume coffee within weeks of its roast date to capture its peak flavor.

-2. Check the Roast: The roast level of coffee beans affects their flavor profoundly.
+2. Check the Roast: The roast level of coffee beans significantly impacts their flavor.
 Light roasts can offer a brighter, more acidic taste that highlights the bean's natural characteristics, while dark roasts generally provide a fuller body with richer, smokier nuances.
 Choose the roast level that best suits the taste profile you enjoy most, but be open to experimenting with different roasts to expand your palate.

 3. Mind the Water: The quality of water used in brewing coffee is critical.
 Hard or impure water can introduce off-flavors or obscure the coffee's flavors.
 Always use fresh, clean water, preferably filtered, to ensure it doesn’t interfere with the taste of the coffee.